-In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157, Fair Value Measurements, which defines the fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-On February 12, 2008, the FASB issued FASB Staff Position ("FSP") No. 157-2 which defers the effective date of SFAS No. 157 for one year for non-financial assets and non-financial liabilities that are not recognized or disclosed at fair value in the financial statements on a recurring basis.
-Our adoption of SFAS No. 157 on January 1, 2008 did not have a material impact on the Company's financial position, results of operations or cash flows.
+FASB ASC 820 "Fair Value Measurements and Disclosures", (formerly No. 157, "Fair Value Measurements"), which defines the fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
+This standard is effective for financial statements issued for fiscal years beginning after November 15, 2008, and interim periods within those fiscal years.
+Our adoption of FASB ASC 820 on January 1, 2008 did not have a material impact on the Company's financial position, results of operations or cash flows.